moorepants/learn-multibody-dynamics/loads.rst

    is a special case of 1.

-In the next chapter, we will see how the use of generalized coordinates relieve us from having to specify any non-contributing forces.
+In the next chapter, we will see how the use of generalized coordinates relieve us from having to specify any noncontributing forces.

 Gravity
 =======